-Local authorities should agree acceptability criteria for the acceptance of new or refurbished fluoride dosing plants with the Health Services Executive (HSE).
-This will typically entail a test using undosed water (for new plants) followed by a surveillance period of at least 30 days during which daily water samples are submitted to an appropriate laboratory for verification.
-Where a significant component of the dosing system has been replaced or dosing has ceased for more than 30 consecutive days, the water undertaker should prepare an appropriate recommissioning plan.
+Irish Water (IW) should agree criteria for the acceptance of new or refurbished fluoride dosing plants with the Health Services Executive (HSE).
+This will typically entail a test using un-dosed water (for new plants) followed by a surveillance period of at least 30 days in-house testing of daily water samples.
+Fortnightly samples should be taken by HSE staff for verification and submitted to the Public Analyst's laboratory for the first six months following commissioning (Regulation 9, S.I.
+42 of 2007).
+Where a significant component of the dosing system has been replaced or dosing has ceased for more than 30 consecutive days, the plant operator should prepare an appropriate re-commissioning plan.